 Bone spurs, also known as Osteophytes, are bony projections that usually form along joints.

-Bone spurs form due to the increase in a damaged joint's surface area.
-This is most commonly from the onset of arthritis.
+Bone spurs form due to the increase in a damaged joint’s surface area.
+Most commonly it happens from the onset of arthritis.
 Bone spurs usually limit joint movement and typically cause pain.

 Osteophytes on the fingers or toes are known as Heberden’s nodes (if on the DIP joint) or Bouchard’s nodes (if on the PIP joints).

 Bone spurs may also be the end result of certain disease processes, such as osteomyelitis, charcot foot and some others.